 Tyco International: Late 2000

 Tyco International was a company that grew manifold through inorganic measures.
-The company’s corporate scandal of 2002 stresses on the issue of unethical business practice and related issues.
+The company’s corporate scandal of 2002 stresses the issue of unethical business practice and related issues.
 Tyco’s case shows that ethics issues can occur in different parts of an organization.
 Even outsiders or third parties could get involved in these ethics issues.
-The major ethics issues in Tyco’s case were Unethical Leadership, Unethical business practice of subordinates and Unethical auditing practice on Tyco’s business.
+The major ethical issues in Tyco’s case were Unethical Leadership, Unethical business practice of subordinates and Unethical auditing practice on Tyco’s business.
 Forensic Accountants were deployed to scrutinize the story behind major and minor audit loopholes.

 Organizations for Forensic Accountants